Frequently Asked Questions

 You may be able to go, but you need to fill out a 'Letter of Permission' (LoP) which you can get at the Registrar's Office.
 Through a Letter of Permission from Laurier, credits earned can be applied to a Laurier degree, however, tuition would be payable to the host university.
 Laurier International does not offer assistance in facilitating these exchanges (i.e. the credit transfers).
 Something else to keep in mind - you will be paying international student tuition fees if you go abroad on a LoP, as opposed to students who go to one of our partner schools who pay Laurier tuition fees.
 Paying international fees can affect your OSAP financial assistance.

 Yes - international students studying at Laurier can apply for the study exchange program, but you will still have to pay international student fees to Laurier if you are accepted to participate.
-You will have to also investigate the implications on your study permit and visa requirements for going to the host country.
+You will have to also investigate the implications on your Canadian study permit as well as visa requirements for going to the host country.

 When can I participate in an exchange program?